-Medibank have partnered with Dr Michael Mosley and The Fast 800 to share tips and advice for managing your health and wellbeing.
-Dr. Michael Mosley is a world renowned science presenter, journalist and author of best-selling books, including The Fast 800 and Clever Guts Diet.
+Medibank have partnered with The Fast 800 to share tips and advice for managing your health and wellbeing.
 The Fast 800 program is an innovative approach to weight management, using the latest scientific research to support a healthy lifestyle.
 Talk to your GP before starting any new health program.

 Seven years ago, Dr Michael Mosley created the hugely popular 5:2 bringing intermittent fasting into the mainstream for the first time.
 Michael created this way of eating after discovering that he was a Type 2 diabetic.
 Instead of starting on medication he researched the benefits of intermittent fasting and cut his calories for two days a week, eating normally for the other five.
 He lost 9kg and his blood sugar returned to normal.